polofgrs/RC_hand_control/README.md

 ```
 Change 980 (for min value) and 2020 (for max value) until reaching the desired range.

+After any modification to the Arduino code, you will have to upload it again in order for the update to be taken into account.

 ## Known issues and future developments

 * ISSUE : Yaw neutral position drifting : Due to the gyrometer behavior, the neutral position of yaw might drift quite a lot during flight.
 For now, you can disable the yaw trainer input in the RC model setup.
 Development is being made to cancel this drift with the use of a magnetometer in parallel.
 Stay tuned.
+* IMPROVEMENT : board and hardware (potentiometer) placement for single-hand use.
-* Design of PCB and 3D-printed case to hold the whole system so it can fit on your hand.
+* IMPROVEMENT : Design of PCB and 3D-printed case to hold the whole system so it can fit on your hand.
-* Use of Bluetooth or similar module to avoid using jack cable.
+* IMPROVEMENT : Use of Bluetooth or similar module to avoid using jack cable.

 ## Contacts and aknowledgements